rx-72/Data-Augmentation-Project/README.md

 ### To do:
-1. Convert Baseline showcase code to python file and try out build scripts with it
+1. Edit baseline to be presentatable in running

+2. Include output logging via running

-2. import leafy spurge dataset
+3. import leafy spurge dataset

+### Running the baseline code: